 Analyse your Proposed Solution

 In this video, we talk about how to review your proposed solution to the tender requirements to maximise your chance of success.

 How to Write a Strong Response

 In this video, we talk about how to write the strongest response to tender requirements.

 In this video, we talk about how to refine your writing style to best match the requirements of the tender.

 Each quarter we’ll provide an update on JSIP activities on the Regional Rail

 The Business Support Catalogue provides information about programs and grants for small to medium enterprises to help build capability, capacity and develop their employees’ skills.

-For more information, please call 1800 684 490, or email email@example.com.
+For more information, please email email@example.com.